litmuschaos/litmus-docs/website/docs/litmusctl/chaos-workflow-creation.md

 Showing 1 of 1 workflow runs
 ```

-* To describe a particular chaos workflow, issue the following command.
+- To describe a particular chaos scenario, issue the following command.

 ```shell
 litmusctl describe workflow 9433b48c-4ab7-4544-8dab-4a7237619e09 --project-id=""
 ```